 All mature and affiliated medical students applying to the mature Colleges are expected to have passed A level Chemistry or its equivalent.

 We also look for relevant healthcare experience from applicants.
-You should look to support your application with proof of sustained and varied experience of over a year or more in patient or animal care in order to show your commitment to the course.
+You should look to support your application with proof of sustained and varied experience of over a year or more in patient care in order to show your commitment to the course.

 Can I transfer from another University?